Every gift made to Homeboy Industries assists and helps to

 Father Greg speaks internationally, nationally and most often locally in Southern California.
 Besides these speaking engagements, Father Greg’s time is committed to working with former gang members at Homeboy, visiting youth camps and prisons, and serving on a myriad of advisory committees and task forces.
 As well, he runs our nonprofit organization, serving as our Executive Director.
 When available, he does accept speaking engagements — promoting his message of kinship, boundless compassion, redemption, social justice and unconditional love.
 Currently he is booked through May 2014.

-Join Father G on Saturday, April 12th at the Franciscan Center at 7pm!
-He will be speaking about Boundless Power of Compassion.
-Following his presentation, he will also conduct a book signing...HOPE TO SEE YOU THERE!!!
+Join Father Greg on Saturday, April 12th at the Franciscan Center in Toledo at 7pm.
+He will be speaking about the Boundless Power of Compassion.

 Father Greg Boyle, S.J., will present the lecture, “We Are One: It’s All about Kinship” on Tuesday, March 11, at 7 p.m. in Sorgenti Arena at Chestnut Hill College in Philadelphia.